bcaspain/bcaspain.github.io/README.md

 # BCA Spain - Bengali Cultural Association Website

-A modern, feature-rich website for the Bengali Cultural Association (BCA) Spain.
+A modern, feature-rich website for the Bengali Cultural Association (BCA) Spain, specifically designed for Durga Puja 2K25 celebrations in Barcelona.
 Built with HTML5, CSS3, and JavaScript, featuring a responsive design and interactive elements for cultural events and community engagement.

 ## 🌟 Features